tsamardzic/nonstandard/README.md

 ### 3. Standard vs. non-standard across time, space, society

 The first language processing algorithms started being developed at the point in time when language standardisation was at its peak (in those few languages that did go through the process of standardisation).
-This is how the idea of single "correct" spelling became an inherent part of language technology.
+This is how the idea of a single "correct" spelling became an inherent part of language technology.
 Until recently, "correct" spelling was necessary in order to use computers at all, to perform internet searches, for instance, or dictionary look-up.

-In the meantime, computers not only became more flexible, but they also contribute to a new wave of language diversification.
+In the meantime, computers not only became more flexible, but they also contributed to a new wave of language diversification.
 With the spread of the internet, non-edited writing pours into the public space bringing more fun but also more challenges for processing.

 <br>